wllcp/wllcp/src/pages/index.md

     section_id: hero_section
     background_image: images/header.jpg
     background_image_opacity: 65
-    content: >-
+    content: >
-      # Real, beautiful plants right to your door
+      # Content to your wall

-      Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.
+      We offer small print texts to full blown wallpaper.
+To express who you are, to educate, as a quick reference, engage vistors or just a funny gimmick.

+      Select one off the shelf or have it fit your wall in your own colours.
     actions:
       - title: See all items
         url: /store